ferrixx/risky-sips/README.md

 You can showcase your game screens by adding images in the assets folder and linking them here.
 For example:

 ## 📜 **License**
-This project is licensed under the MIT License – see the LICENSE file for details.
+This project is licensed under the Apache License – see the LICENSE file for details.

 🎉 Have Fun and Take a Risky Sip!